.A marketer’s primary focus is to predict and influence customer behavior.

-Customer success plays a vital role in retention because it ensures that the customer succeeds in their journey with your product.
+Customer success plays a vital role in retention because it ensures that the customer succeeds in their journey.
 This involves user onboarding, maintaining a knowledge base, reducing churn rate and increasing revenue from upselling.

 By effectively onboarding a customer you ensure that you guide your customers on how to properly use your product and solve the problem they intended to solve at the awareness stage.

-You should respond to customer queries promptly at this stage and let them know about the latest offers and promotions to make their experience with your product more worthwhile.
+You should respond to customer queries promptly at this stage.
+Let them know about the latest offers and promotions to make their experience with your product more worthwhile.

-Instapage does this by keeping customers in the loop when a new feature is released:
+Instapage does this by keeping customers in the loop when a new feature releases:

 You can also use the retention phase of the journey to convince visitors to upgrade to a new pricing plan by letting them know all the features they’ll have access to.

 You can use customer journey mapping tools such as Autopilot to map out the journey your customers are likely to take as they progress through the customer stages and get to know your product.